python/cpython/Doc/library/string.rst

    +---------+----------------------------------------------------------+

 The result should be correctly rounded to a given precision ``p`` of digits after the decimal point.
-For :class:`float`, used rounding mode match the one for :func:`round` builtin, i.e. it should round results midway between representable values toward the nearest value with an even (0) least significant bit.
-For :class:`~decimal.Decimal`, rounding mode of the current :ref:`context <decimal-context>` is used.
+The rounding mode for :class:`float` matches that of the :func:`round` builtin.
+For :class:`~decimal.Decimal`, the rounding mode of the current :ref:`context <decimal-context>` will be used.

 .. _formatexamples: